 What is a Learning Partner?

-Alternative Break service trips are led by two student co-leaders.
-These students are responsible for the trip logistics, communication with the partner service agency, team development, and facilitating group reflection sessions.
-Each trip also has a faculty/staff Learning Partner.
-The Learning Partner participates as team member and is not responsible for the leadership or logistics of the trip.
+Alternative Breaks are led by two student co-leaders.
+These students are responsible for the break logistics, communication with the partner service agency, team development, and facilitating group reflection sessions.
+Each break also has a faculty/staff Learning Partner.
+The Learning Partner participates as team member and is not responsible for the leadership or logistics of the break.

 Learning Partners add to the Alternative Break team by:

-- Adding educational value to the trip by contributing their life and professional perspective.
+- Adding educational value to the break by contributing their life and professional perspective.